dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dashboard-status-tiles.md

 description: "Embed Status Tiles in your dashboards to provide consumers with contextual information about the quality and freshness of data."
 ---

-In dbt Cloud, the [Metadata API](/docs/dbt-cloud-apis/discovery-api) can power Dashboard Status Tiles.
+In dbt Cloud, the [Discovery API](/docs/dbt-cloud-apis/discovery-api) can power Dashboard Status Tiles.
 A Dashboard Status Tile is placed on a dashboard (specifically: anywhere you can embed an iFrame) to give insight into the quality and freshness of the data feeding into that dashboard.
 This is done via dbt [exposures](/docs/build/exposures).

 ## Functionality
 The dashboard status tile looks like this: